AlexLoyko/orchard-frontend/README.md

 NOTE: Hosted version of the app: http://159.65.172.142:3000

-IMPORTANT:
+#IMPORTANT:
 In order to run properly, enable CORS Allow-Control-Allow-Origin.<br/>
 In Google Chrome, can be done easily by a plugin: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

+# NOTE:
-NOTE: TO MAKE THE APP RUN LOCALLY WITH THE BACKEND, changes need to be made.
+TO MAKE THE APP RUN LOCALLY WITH THE BACKEND, changes need to be made. <br/>

 1) Clone https://github.com/AlexLoyko/orchard-backend
 2) Follow the instructions in that repo to get the backend to run locally.